MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - Remove the "Company's Logo" placeholder.
 Once removed, it should automatically disappear from all pages.
 Then add your company's or client's logo by going to Insert (top navigation), then Image.
 Upload the logo, resize it a place in the top-left corner.
 Right-click on it, and select "Make report-level".
 The logo will appear on all pages in this report.
    - Replace "YourCompantName" in the footer with your company name.
    - Update a text field in the top-right corner so that it reflects the month and year from which the data was pulled.
-   - If your report includes the "Blog" page, you need to make the following changes: 1.
+   - If the report includes the "Blog" page, you need to make the following changes: 1.
 In the section "Session by Authors" you need to edit the table and change dimension "Brands" to "Authors".
 2. In the section "Session by Content Categories" you need to edit the table and change dimension "Product Categories" to "Post Categories".
 3. Select "Resources" in the top navigation, then "Manage Filters".
 You will need to edit "Blog Pages" and "Blog as a Starting Point" filters by clicking the "EDIT" buttons.
 Replace "/google+" with the name of the directory that the blog posts contain in the URL.
 E.g. if you post URL look like www.example.com/blog/post-name/ enter in the field "/blog/", if it looks like www.example.com/insights/post-name/ enter in the field "/insights/".
 5. Optional improvements
    - make page names in the top navigation clickable by adding links to them
    - make titles of pages on a website clickable by creating a calculated filed like HYPERLINK(CONCAT("//mydomain.com", Page), Page Title)